81218wbh/testGithub123/README.md

 2. sign in 81218wbh account to fork the testGithub123

+3. create testgithub123 branch

-3. do some changes and commit
+3. do some changes and commit [81218wbh]

-4. send a pull request
+4. send a pull request [81218wbh]

 5. make some comments